 Top university officials are in Scranton for a regularly scheduled meeting of the Board of Trustees Friday.
 After repeatedly butting heads with Paterno and his family since firing the coach when the Sandusky scandal broke last November, school officials were careful in their responses about him Thursday.

-But I think you have to measure each human by the good they've done and the bad they've done.
+“What the report finds is inexcusable failures on the part of Joe Paterno and others to protect children,” Frazier said. “… But I think you have to measure each human by the good they've done and the bad they've done.”

 Asked specifically if the Paterno statue outside of Beaver Stadium will come down, Board president Karen Peetz said there were no immediate plans to do so.